amirhosseinchoghaei/Pars/README.md

 wget https://raw.githubusercontent.com/amirhosseinchoghaei/Pars/main/pars.sh && chmod 777 pars.sh && sh pars.sh

 ```
-Attention : First Sure What is your Mysql Password if You enter wrong password Script Can't Work
+Attention : First Be Sure What is your Mysql Password ! if You enter the Wrong Password Script Can't Work

+For Example Befor You Start the installation script Enter This Command : mysql -uroot -p

+then enter the password and see it is correct or not. !

 # How to Use ?